-Handwriting is taught through the Handwriting Without Tears program.
-Children learn the manuscript style of print and focus on proper formation of letters.
+Handwriting is taught following the Zaner-Bloser Verbiage.
+Children can learn the manuscript style of print and focus on the proper formation of letters.
 Kindergarten children are encouraged to print using top to bottom and left to right strokes.
-They practice using lined paper correctly.
+The practice using lines paper correctly.

 Kindergarten Science is hands-on and exploratory.
 Teachers encourage students to use their natural curiosity to observe the world around them in meaningful ways.
-Children explore weather on a daily basis and learn about seasons as the year progresses.
 Science-based units include:

 From Seed to Plant